 Sensitivity assessment.
-This biotope (LR.LLR.FVS.AscVS) is recorded tidal currents ranging moderately strong (1 - 3knots; 0.5 - 1.5 m/s) (Connor et al., 2004).
+This lagoonal biotope (IR.LIR.Lag.AscSpAs) is recorded from weak (<1 kn, <0.5 m/s) to negligible tidal flow.
+A further decrease in water flow is unlikely to be relevant.
 Also, Ascophyllum nodosum is recorded in tide-swept conditions (e.g. LR.HLR.FT.AscT) in strong (1.5-3 m/s) to very strong (>3 m/s) water flow.
 Therefore, a change in the current flow of 0.1-0.2 m/s is unlikely to have an impact on many examples of this biotope.
 Hence, resistance and resilience have been assessed as 'High' and the biotope is assessed as 'Not Sensitive' at the benchmark level.